 3. A great piece of curriculum for exponential growth would be a valuable, eye-opening, and even transformative experience for a wide variety of audiences, including college students of all kinds, college faculty members, and adults outside of academia.

-I don't have this magic piece of curriculum yet, but what I assembled recently for my Rediscovering Math class was perhaps a small start: not a list of skills to be acquired, but rather a series of interesting activities to carry out and vignettes to consider.
-A portion of the material we covered is reproduced below, in case people want to give it a look.
+I don't have this magic piece of curriculum yet, but what I assembled recently for my Rediscovering Math class was perhaps a small start.
+A portion of what we covered is reproduced below.
 A leisurely ramble it may be; but I would also say that here & there it contains some real mathematical insights about exponential growth.
 (With respect to Hypothesis #1 above, I should say that I arrived at some of these insights for the first time as I prepared to teach this class!)

 We begin, as one might expect, with vampires.

 A biologist on the Bennington faculty pointed me to this amusing paper by two physicists that aims to debunk various items of folklore about ghosts, vampires, and zombies.
-The article is lighthearted and fun, and the vampire section was one of those surprising examples of exponential growth.
+The vampire section was one of those surprising examples of exponential growth.
 The authors point out that according to standard (pre-Anne Rice) vampire lore, vampire-human ecology is simply a non-starter.
 The authors argue that with vampires feeding on people who turn into vampires who feed on people who turn into vampires who feed...and so on...then it would only take about three years for the entire world's food supply to run out!

 I encourage you to read the article to get a sense of how the numbers work out.
 But for the sake of time, let's move on.